IGPenguin/mobile-toolkit/README.md

 * (Optional) Remove everything in /sdcard/Download directory

 ### apermissionreset
-* Revoke ALL runtime permissions for ALL (even system) apps.
+* Revoke ALL runtime permissions for ALL (even system) apps

 ### agoogleplay
 * `agoogleplay "Dummy App"` Search for app on Google Play